psu13/mutable-hakyll/posts/old-and-new.md

   are reading now](http://mutable-states.com/a-new-face.html) with relatively little fuss.
   And, it's flexible enough to let me put in some of my own bibs and bobs in a way that isn't too much more difficult than in, say, Python.
-While you might say that file format conversion is not exactly _new technology_ it's hard to argue against the fact that applying the particular tricks available in higher order functional languages to this application, and doing it this well, is not a great and novel idea.
+While you might say that file format conversion is not exactly _new technology_ this particular packaging of the idea along with the tricks that you can get from higher order functional nature of Haskell makes the tool much more useful than it otherwise might be.

 * [Pernosco](https://pernos.co/about/overview) - Debuggers suck.
 They make you reason
   about what your giant system is doing by staring at them through a tiny peephole at